Montpellier's PUI showcases its startups at VivaTech 2025

 Observing soil life

-The result of a SATT AxLR project, co-incubated at Initium and Le Bic, startup Humeos unveiled on the second day the outlines of a new technology entitled Scanorhize, enabling the observation of soil life via buried sensors, coupled with an AI-based analysis software solution.
-A crucial issue for sustainable agriculture...
+The result of a project by SATT AxLR, co-incubated at Initium and Le Bic, the startup Humeos unveiled on the second day the outlines of a new technology called Scanorhize, which allows soil life to be observed via buried sensors, coupled with an AI analysis software solution.
+This is a crucial issue for promoting sustainable agriculture.

 Dental implants

-On the third day, it was the turn of Kervalion, which is developing a technology dedicated to the manufacture of dental implants using 3D-printed bone grafts.
-In 2022, 703,420 dental bone grafting procedures were performed in major European countries, underlining substantial demand on the continent, according to Global Data.
+On the third day, it was Kervalion's turn, which develops technology dedicated to manufacturing dental implants using 3D-printed bone grafts.
+In 2022, 703,420 dental bone graft procedures were performed in major European countries, highlighting substantial demand on the continent, according to Global Data.

 Detecting strokes

-On the fourth day, Ai-Stroke took over to present its application for detecting the first signs of stroke.
-Around 1.1 million strokes occur in Europe every year, making it the leading cause of neurological disability, according to the Stroke Alliance for Europe.
+On the fourth day, Ai-Stroke took over to present its application capable of detecting the early signs of stroke.
+According to the Stroke Alliance for Europe, approximately 1.1 million strokes occur each year in Europe, making it the leading cause of neurological disability.

-"The show enabled them to have ultra-qualitative exchanges.
-They didn't all have the same objective: some were looking for future customers, others for suppliers, product feedback, investors, or institutional support to set up their system", continues Kate Rivière, who also led a round table discussion on the role of PUI incubators in the development of these startups.
-At the same time, the Initium team has also established fruitful contacts with the University of São Paulo, as well as Canadian institutions, with whom new cooperation projects could emerge in the years to come.
-For the time being, it's difficult to assess the precise impact of the project, but the balance sheet looks positive.
-"We can't wait to repeat the experience!
+“The trade show enabled them to engage in extremely high-quality discussions.
+Not everyone had the same goal: some were targeting future customers, others suppliers, product feedback, investors, or even institutional support to implement their plans,” continues Kate Rivière, who also led a round table discussion on the role of PUI incubators in the development of these startups.
+At the same time, the Initium team also established fruitful contacts with the University of São Paulo and Canadian institutions, with whom new cooperation projects could emerge in the coming years.
+For the time being, it is difficult to assess the impact accurately, but the results look positive.
+"We can't wait to repeat the experience!"